High risk groups and their relatives

 Can I visit family and friends in a healthcare institution?

 Yes, you can visit under certain conditions.
 Visits to hospitals, nursing homes or other health institutions should be facilitated as far as possible.
-All visits should be assessed and arranged for in advance, and they must be registered to facilitate potential contact tracing.

 All visits should be carried out in line with the national recommendations for infection control.
 Local rules may also apply, relative to the local level of infection in the specific municipality.
 Check the website of the relevant municipality.